• Skip to primary navigation

 #6 Green Coffee Extract for Reducing Blood Pressure

 The role of coffee in blood pressure continues to be debated.
-Dr. Arnot briefly mentions how green coffee extract can reduce blood pressure, due to its very high levels of chlorogenic acid.
-And if caffeine is a concern, green coffee extracts are also sold in decaf form.
+Dr. Arnot briefly mentions how green coffee extract can reduce blood pressure due to its very high levels of chlorogenic acid.
+If caffeine is a concern, green coffee extracts are also sold in decaf form.

 #7 Meet Melanoidin

 Melanoidin is an antioxidant in coffee that decreases the absorption of some fats.
-Dr. Arnot explains that fat peroxidation is a process that can lead to damaged cell membranes and increase the risk of coronary artery disease.
-Good to know that melanoidin can help.
+Dr. Arnot explains that fat peroxidation can lead to damaged cell membranes and increase the risk of coronary artery disease.
+It’s good to know that melanoidin can help.

 Time your coffee after meals for this benefit.